wizofe/triton/README.md

 ## How to run

-Start the virtual environment that you created previously and run `python3 ichor/amphitrite.py` in order to create a server process that will provide a local server on a predefined port (5000 by default but that can be changed).
+Start the virtual environment that you created previously and run `cd ichor ; python3 triton.py` in order to create a server process that will provide a local server on a predefined port (5000 by default but that can be changed).

 When this is sucesfull the Electron part of the application can be started by running `electron .` which will install the respective `node_modules` and run the front-end.

 _Note_: You need to save the data files inside `ichor/data` folder for the front-end to properly operate.
 This is going to be changed in future versions.

+Alternatively a WSGI client can be used such as `waitress-serve` for Windows in the production.